 Parish council gives qualified support to controversial Telford children’s care home plan - full details

-A parish council has given qualified suport to a controversial children's care home plan in a Telford neighbourhood
+A parish council has given qualified support to a controversial children's care home plan in a Telford neighbourhood.

 A parish council has given its qualified support to controversial plans to turn a house in Donnington into a care home for two children.